phoenixvc/cognitive-mesh/docs/prds/05-innovation-velocity/experimental-velocity/backend-architecture.md

 - Make experimentation and rapid prototyping possible for every product/project team

-- Give clear, actionable feedback when processes drift into “theater”
+- Give clear, actionable feedback when processes drift into "theater"

 - Provide transparent provenance and audit for every experiment & decision